 These are the moments I live for but they inevitably come at a cost…

-His courage in attempting to do things which were (and still are) considered inaccessible to non-Japanese was extremely admirable but, after 45 years of being immersed in Japan, the book unfortunately ends on a rather bittersweet note:
+His courage in attempting to do things that were (and still are) considered inaccessible to non-Japanese was extremely admirable but, after 45 years of being immersed in Japan, the book, unfortunately, ends on a rather bittersweet note:

 It’s a theme I have touched on before and become well acquainted with over the past five years; the fact is that no matter how hard you try to integrate, as a ‘foreigner’ in Asia, you will always be considered an outsider.
 This gives me pause for thought – not about whether I should be here, but how best to approach life here.

-For all the logistical challenges of moving abroad, perhaps it’s the emotional challenges which present the biggest hurdle.
-In the end this comes down to learning how to feel comfortable in our own skins and surroundings – a trick which requires a lot of confidence to pull off.
+For all the logistical challenges of moving abroad, perhaps it’s the emotional challenges that present the biggest hurdle.
+In the end, this comes down to learning how to feel comfortable in our own skin and surroundings – a trick that requires a lot of confidence to pull off.